Lemoncode/react-hooks-by-example/13-async-closure/Readme.md

 ## Resume

-This example takes the _12-set-state-func_ example as a starting point.
+This example takes the _12-set-state-func_ example as starting point.

-In the previous example we saw how to solve the problem of calls asynchronous, and the _setState_ taking old values, this is fine if there is only one variable in play, but if there is more than one, we can have problems, in order to solve this edge case, React provides us with the _userRef_ hook
+In the previous example we saw how to solve the issue of handling asynchronous calls and cope with frozen values, this can be a good method if we only depend on one state field, if we are facing more complex scenarios, we will need a more ellaborated solution, let's see how _useRef_ hook can help to tackle on this issues.

-Let's check how it works.

 ## Steps

-- First we copy the previous example, and do a _npm install_
+- First, let's copy the previous example, and do a _npm install_

 ```bash
 npm install
 ```

-- Let's go for the example, what are we going to do?
+- Let's get started, what are we going to do?

 Regarding data:

-- We are going to have a second counter, we save it in the state.
+- We are going to create a second counter, we save it in the state.
-- We will have a message to show how many seconds there are.
+- We will display a message to show how many seconds have passed.

 Regarding functionality:

-- When we assemble the component for the first time, the value of seconds will be 0.
+- When we mount the component for the first time, the value of the seconds state will be 0.
-- When one second passes, we will set the value of seconds to 1.
+- When one second passes, we will set the value of seconds state to 1.
-- When two seconds pass we will set the value of the message (showing those seconds).
+- When two seconds pass we will set the value of the message (this message will display the value stored in seconds state).

 In the component:

 - We show the number of seconds.
 - We show the message.

-> This case is made to check how _useRef_ works you could
+> This case is made just to check how _useRef_ works you could
-> solve in other, more optimal ways.
+> solve this using other approaches.

 ```tsx
 import React from "react";